team-watchdog/apoc-gardens-wiki/public/markdown/Herbs & Spices/red-onion.md

 ## General Information
 **Generic name:** Red Onion
-**Sri Lankan name:** Rata lunu, Bombai lunu **Scientific name:** _Allium cepa l._
+**Sri Lankan name:** Rata lunu, Bombai lunu (Sinhala) | VeLLAi veLLai (Tamil) **Scientific name:** _Allium cepa l._
 **Plant family:** _Amaryllidaceae_
 **Edible parts:** The bulb
 **Nutrition value:** High in vitamins C and B6, potassium, manganese,and copper

 **Companion plants:**
-- Herbs: Summer savory, marjoram, rosemary, dill, mint, and parsley can improve onion flavor.
-- Chamomile: It helps prevent fungal issues and attracts beneficial insects​
+- Herbs
+- Chamomile

 **Non-companion plants:**
-- Asparagus: Competes for nutrients and space, leading to poor growth for both plants.
-- Legumes: Beans, peas, and other members of the legume family can be stunted in growth due to chemical incompatibility with onions.
-- Sage: Known to inhibit onion growth and development.
-- Other Alliums: Garlic, leeks, chives, and shallots can attract similar pests, increasing the risk of diseases and infestations.
-- Turnips: Planting turnips with onions can result in a loss of flavor in the turnips​
+- Asparagus
+- Legumes
+- Sage
+- Garlic
+- Leeks
+- Chives
+- Shallots
+- Turnips

 ## Description:
 Onions are an essential ingredient in Sri Lankan cuisine and have been grown for centuries.
 It can be grown the year around in many different climatic conditions, though the right timing and the method depends largely on where we live.
-However, they prefer cool weather during the leaf-developing stage while much hotter weather during the bulb-producing stage.
+However, they prefer cool weather during the leaf-developing stage while much hot weather is needed during the bulb-producing stage.

 There are different varieties of onions;
 - Jaffna local